someshium/taskmanagerapp/README.md

-# Getting Started with Create React App
+# A Task Managing Application made Using React Js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).